Ladakh faceoff: India capable of giving a befitting reply, sacrifice of jawans won't be in vain, says PM Modi

 Twenty Indian soldiers including a colonel, were killed on Monday evening in a clash with Chinese troops in eastern Ladakh's Galwan Valley.

-Meanwhile, West Bengal Chief Minister Mamata Banerjee didn't participate Modi's virtual meeting with chief ministers, scheduled to be held at around 3 pm on Wednesday, highly-placed sources in the state secretariat said.
+Meanwhile, West Bengal Chief Minister Mamata Banerjee didn't participate Modi's virtual meeting with Chief Ministers, scheduled to be held at around 3 pm on Wednesday, highly-placed sources in the state secretariat said.

 The chief minister is likely to chair a review committee meeting scheduled to be held at the secretariat around the same time, the sources said.

-Modi held the first round of consultation with the chief ministers of Punjab, Assam, Kerala and several other states and Union territories on Tuesday.
-He is scheduled to meet the chief ministers of Maharashtra, Tamil Nadu, Odisha, Uttar Pradesh, West Bengal and the remaining Union territories on Wednesday.
+Modi held the first round of consultation with the Chief Ministers of Punjab, Assam, Kerala and several other states and Union territories on Tuesday.
+He is scheduled to meet the CMs of Maharashtra, Tamil Nadu, Odisha, Uttar Pradesh, West Bengal and the remaining Union territories on Wednesday.